putyourlightson/craft-blitz/docs/README.md

 ### API Key

-An API key that can be used to clear, flush, warm, or refresh expired cache through a URL (min.
+An API key that can be used to clear, flush, warm, or refresh cache through a URL (min.
 16 characters).
 The individual URLs are displayed below the field after a value has been saved.

 ![Settings Advanced](images/settings-advanced-2.0.0.png)